TedTschopp/tedt.org/_posts/Blog Posts/2006-12-20-shadows-and-sym.md

 image-credits-artist-URL: ''
 image-credits-title: ''
-image-description: An image of an open book, with intricate shadows cast from symbolic shapes above.
+image-description: An image of an open book, with intricate shadows cast from symbolic
+    shapes above.
 The shadows twist and slither on the page, drawing attention to the hidden shapes that create them.
 A soft light emanates from the background, symbolizing the overarching theme of light and understanding explored in the article.
 image-title: ''

-keywords: Fantasy Literature, Romanticism, Shadows, Light, Chronicles of Narnia, The Hobbit, C.S.
-Lewis, George MacDonald, Imagination, Perversity, Childish Love, Symbolism, Newbery Awards
-layout: post
+monster-or-magical-or-religious-ideas: ''
+year-the-event-took-place: ''
-location: ''
+permalink: ''

 mathjax: ''
-monster-or-magical-or-religious-ideas: ''

 order: ''
-permalink: ''
-quote: ''
-seo-description: ''
-source: ''
-source-url: ''
-subtitle: Exploring the Love of Fantasy, Romanticism, and the Quest for Meaning
-subtitle-url: ''
-tags: ''
-title: 'From Shadows to Light: A Journey Through Fantasy Literature'
-title-url: ''
-update: ''
-year-the-event-took-place: ''
 ---
 > &ldquo;It must be more than thirty years ago that I bought &mdash; almost unwilling, for I had looked at the column on that bookstall and rejected it on a dozen previous occasions &mdash; the Everyman edition of _Phantastes_.
 A few hours later I knew that I had crossed a great frontier.
 I had already been waist deep in Romanticism, and likely enough, at any moment, to flounder into its darker and more evil forms, slithering down the steep descent that leads from the love of strangeness to that of eccentricity and thence to that of perversity.&rdquo; &mdash; C.S.
 Lewis Preface to _George MacDonald: an Anthology_